spidersocks/developer-site/README.md

-# 800m-calculator
+# Sean Fontaine Developer Site

-A web application to predict 800m training and race times.
+A site to host some of my projects, tools, and apps!

 ## Structure

-- `backend/`: Python Flask API for predictions
+- `backend/`: Python Flask API to run apps
 - `frontend/`: React app for user interface
 - `.gitignore`: Ensures no virtual environments or node_modules are pushed